drewLo/drewlo.github.io/_posts/2018-09-01-hla-64bit-linux.md

     ========================================
     ```

-8. If this runs with no problems, then congrats!! you've successfully installed the High Level Assembly compiler for use with Linux 64bit systems.
+8. If this runs with no problems, then congrats!! you've successfully installed the High Level Assembly compiler for use on a 64bit linux system.
 Leave questions in the comments and I'll do my best to help out.
 I'm considering adding a section for windows installs too if needed.

     - This guide is subject to edits and fixes!
-Feel free to suggest any, thanks!
+Feel free to suggest any in the comments below. cheers!

     - For more information you can read the [Author's installation guide here][hla-homepage].